unibo-spe/spe-slides/content/10-ddd/_index.md

 - Orders are identified by a serial number

-- They keep track of the many products ordered by a customer
+- They keep track of the products ordered by a customer
-    * and the amount of copies ordered for each product
+    * and the number of copies ordered for each product

 - Also, orders keep track of when they have been performed